changeworld/azure-docs.ja-jp/articles/iot-hub/tutorial-routing-config-message-routing-PowerShell.md

     -Location $location `
     -Units 1

-# Add a consumer group to the IoT hub for the 'events' endpoint.
+# Add a consumer group to the IoT hub.
 Add-AzIotHubEventHubConsumerGroup -ResourceGroupName $resourceGroup ` -Name $iotHubName `
-  -EventHubConsumerGroupName $iotHubConsumerGroup `
+  -EventHubConsumerGroupName $iotHubConsumerGroup
-  -EventHubEndpointName "events"

 # The storage account name must be globally unique, so add a random value to the end.
 $storageAccountName = "contosostorage" + $randomValue